zvector/fate/README.md

 #### (_registrar_)( `Function` callback | `Array` callbacks, ... )

-Administers the supplied callback functions according to the deferral's state:
+Administers the supplied callback functions according to the deferral’s state:

 * In the unresolved state, the callbacks are registered to the corresponding queue, and will be called if the deferral is later resolved accordingly.